Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 # Functional language
 It is a declarative programming paradigm, which means programming is done with expressions or declarations instead of statements.

+# X11 (Linux)
+X11 is a distributed systems communication protocol which happens to have graphical output as a side effect